PX4/PX4-user_guide/en/sim_gazebo_classic/gazebo_vehicles.md

 :::

 :::note
-The [Gazebo](../sim_gazebo_classic/README.md) page shows how to install Gazebo, how to enable video and load custom maps, and many other configuration options.
+The [Gazebo Classic](../sim_gazebo_classic/README.md) page shows how to install Gazebo Classic, how to enable video and load custom maps, and many other configuration options.
 :::

 ## Multicopter